10th Illinois Infantry Regiment

 The 10th Illinois Infantry Regiment was an infantry regiment that served in the Union Army between April 20, 1861, and July 11, 1865, during the American Civil War.

 Service

 Initial 3 month service

-The infantry regiment was organized at Springfield, Illinois, from the first companies reporting on April 20, 1861.
+The Tenth Illinois Volunteer Infantry was one of the six Regiments called for by the Governor Yates's order of Tuesday, April 16, 1861.
+The infantry regiment was organized at Springfield, Illinois, from the first four companies reporting on April 20, 1861.
 They were ordered to Cairo, Illinois, on April 22 where it became fully organized by an additional three companies, three artillery companies and mustered in for a three-month service by Captain John Pope, United States Army, on April 29, 1861.
-They were attached to Prentiss' Brigade and placed on garrison duty at Cairo, Illinois until being mustered out on July 29, 1861.
+Armed with a mix of imported Enfield and various Springfield Model 1855 and Model 1861 rifle-muskets, it went into service clad in militia gray with gray broad-rimmed hats.
+The governor appointed Benjamin Mayberry Prentiss as Colonel, James D. Morgan, as Lieutenant Colonel, and Charles H. Adams as Major.
+The early promotion of Prentiss to a Brigadier General made Morgan Colonel, Adams Lieutenant Colonel and John Tillson Major.
+Thus organized, it remained at Cairo, doing garrison duty, during its three months' service; twice making movements of reconnaissance, one toward Columbus, KY, and again to Benton, MO.
+They were attached to Prentiss' Brigade on garrison duty at Cairo, Illinois until being mustered out on July 29, 1861.